zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/like/README.md

-# MATCHING, MATCHES, MATCH, LIKE
+# LIKE, MATCH, MATCHES, MATCHING

 <PageHeader />

-The **MATCHING** selection operator is used to comapre a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item matches the pattern specified in the second.
+The **LIKE** selection operator is used to comapre a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item matches the pattern specified in the second.

 ## Syntax

 ```
-field MATCHING pattern
+field LIKE pattern
 ```

 where:

-**field** is the first field or EVAL expression to be compared **pattern**  is the field, EVAL expression or literal value used as the pattern against which **field** is to be compared.
+**field** is the first field or EVAL expression to be compared.
+**pattern**  is the field, EVAL expression or literal value used as the pattern against which **field** is to be compared.

 ## Note